 Its average constantly sick was 64.07 (73.64/1000 mean strength).
 The average sick time to each soldier was 26.88 days.
 The average duration of cases of sickness was 16.76 days.

-British troops formed part of the Cretan International Force and were encamped in Crete from 24 Mar 1897 onwards.
+22 Mar 1897 The 1st/Seaforth Highlanders embarked for Crete.
+British troops formed part of the Cretan International Force and were encamped in Crete from 24 March 1897 onwards.

-The first detachments were 1 Coy 1st/Seaforth Highlanders at Canae and HQ and 5 Coys at Kandia.
-The remaining companies of the 1st/Seaforth Highlanders and HQ and 4 coys of the 2nd/Royal Welch Fusiliers joined on 8 April.
-A Coy of the Seaforth Highlanders disembarked at Canae, and the rest of the reinforcements were at Kandia.
+The first detachments were 1 Coy 1st/Seaforth Highlanders at Canae and HQ and 5 companies at Kandia.
+The remaining companies of the 1st/Seaforth Highlanders and HQ and 4 companies of the 2nd/Royal Welch Fusiliers joined on 8 April.
+A 100 men of the Seaforth Highlanders disembarked at Canae on 24 March, and the rest of the reinforcements went to Kandia.
 On 26 April, No 4 Mountain Bty RA arrived at Crete, and was joined in early Aug by the rest of the Royal Welch Fusiliers.

-On 25 November 1897, 4 Mountain Bty RA and the Seaforth Highlanders returned to Malta and was quartered at Lower St Elmo Barracks.
+21 Nov 1897 The 1st/Seaforth Highlanders embarked at Crete for Malta.
+On 25 November 1897, 4 Mountain Bty RA and the Seaforth Highlanders arrived in Malta and were quartered at Lower St Elmo Barracks.

 The following were buried at Rinella Military Cemetery in 1897: